Updated: Oct 11

 Are researchers collecting and analyzing tumor samples?

 Yes.
-They have recently begun to collect and analyze tumor samples patients so they can analyze the EGFR/HER2 expression patterns for different dogs.
+They have recently begun to collect and analyze tumor samples patients so they can analyze the molecular expression patterns for different dogs.

 This may help them understand why some dogs might experience a much longer remission compared to others and make future improvements.
-It might be found that the vaccine works best only for dogs with over-abundance of EGFR or HER2 proteins.
+It might be found that the vaccine works best only for dogs with over-abundance of EGFR and related proteins.

 If canine tumors express EGFR, could EGFR inhibitor be used against cancer?